abtin/notes/2022/July.md

 ### July 22, 2022

 - Like to play with pulumi a bit.
 See if I can use it to setup ASE.

+### July 23, 2022

+- There is very little left.
+Almost nothing to hold it together.
+Don't know how it's going to be.